 - Enjoy their mathematics!

 As a core subject, mathematics is taken by all girls in Years 7-11.
 Girls are taught in forms at the start of Year 7 and then they are put into sets at an appropriate time in the first term.
-In Key Stage 3, there are 6 hours of mathematics lessons per fortnight raising to 7 hours per fortnight in Key Stage 4.
+In Key Stages 3 and 4, there are 6 hours of lessons per fortnight.
 It is also a popular choice at A-level when typically between a third and a half of the girls opt to embark on the A-level course.

-All girls take the higher level Peason Edexcel IGCSE Examination in Year 11 with those in Set 1 taking OCR Additional Mathematics, a free-standing mathematics qualification (FSMQ) beyond GCSE level.
+In Key Stage 4, all girls take the higher level Pearson Edexcel IGCSE Examination in Year 11 with those in Set 1 also taking OCR Additional Mathematics, a free-standing mathematics qualification (FSMQ) beyond GCSE level.
 This is good stepping stone for girls wishing to take maths at A-level, but is by no means a pre-requisite.

-All girls are welcome to come to the maths clinics twice per week where extra help is available.
+All girls are welcome to come to the mathematics clinics twice per week where extra support is available.

 We are proud of our record of success in examinations and in national and local competitions.
 We enter the UKMT mathematics challenges at all levels and many girls receive awards for their efforts.
-We have won the regional team event in recent years and as such our mathematics team has reached the national final of the National Team Challenge Competition, putting us in the top 50 of the 1200 schools who entered.
+We have won the regional team event in recent years and as such our mathematics team has reached the national final of the UKMT Team Challenge Competition, putting us in the top 50 of the 1200 schools who entered.
 We have qualified for this national final twice previously in recent years.
 We also continue to enjoy success in the prestigious competitions organised by the Mathematical Education on Merseyside (MEN), an organisation made up of the three universities in Liverpool.